refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 </Tabs>

-After that, you can import icons from `@ant-design/icons` package directly like below:
+After that, you can import icons from the `@ant-design/icons` package directly like this:

 ```diff
 -import { Icons } from "@pankod/refine-antd";